Skip to main content

 What is Involved?

 NEPA requires federal agencies like the Army Corps of Engineers to consider how a project could impact the natural and human environments before issuing permits for construction.
 The Army Corps of Engineers has asked Port NOLA to move forward with the environmental review process.
-Port NOLA has hired an outside consultant to conduct a range of studies that cover topics like traffic, quality of life near the terminal, natural habitat and wildlife, the economy, and more.
+Port NOLA hired an outside consultant to conduct a range of impact analyses that cover topics like traffic, quality of life near the terminal, natural habitat and wildlife, the economy, and more.

 We are going above and beyond the federal requirements by engaging in early and meaningful public involvement throughout the permitting process.
 Sign up to receive email updates on upcoming community meetings and input opportunities.